banguero/winjs-polymer-samples/README.md

 * Style content in a shadow DOM subtree.
 This spec (http://w3c.github.io/webcomponents/explainer/) indicates that one of the two ways to permit the page to style content in a shadow DOM subtree in a controlled way is by exposing a specific element assigning it a pseudo ID.
 Author styles can then refer to it as a pseudo-element.
 I could not find anything in Polymer's docs about this.
 Is that not supported in their polyfill?

+* What is the story for dev tools to extract metadata of web components?

 # Appendix

 ## Recommended Reading